leeyuejia/GA_seif2020/unit_1/w05d2/instructor_notes/intro_to_dom.md

 ![update the DOM](https://i.imgur.com/cFnMRAm.png)

 As we can see as we've updated the DOM in the console, it has also updated our view in the web page.

+** Bonus **
+We can go to any website, like cnn, look for a specific header and change it to say `Everyone agrees, General Assembly is the Best!` - however, will our changes be permanent?
+Will we get in trouble with CNN?
+You could also think about how a Chrome extension could target(query for) ads and hide them.

 Let's refresh our page (remember: `command r` also, sometimes you need a `hard` (clears some cached things) refresh you can do that with `command shift r`) and see that we've switched back to Hawkins.
 Whatever changes we make in the Chrome console, aren't permanent.